(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Analysis of the impact of the stepsize and stochasticity on

-For such very large stepsizes, the iterates of gradient descent tend to ``bounce'' and that of stochastic gradient descent to ``fluctuate": this regime is commonly referred to as the \textit{Edge of Stability}.
-As the convergence of the loss can be made arbitrarily slow due to these bouncing effects, the magnitude of $\rm \Gain _\gamma$ can be made arbitrarily big, and the recovered solution heavily differs from that of gradient flow as seen in \cref{fig:main_theorem}.
+\myparagraph{Large stepsizes and Edge of Stability.} The previous paragraph holds for stepsizes smaller than $\gamma_{\max}$ for which we can theoretically prove convergence.
+But what if we use even bigger stepsizes?
+Let $(\beta_k^{\gamma})_k$ denote the iterates generated with stepsize $\gamma$ and let us define $\tilde{\gamma}_{\max} \coloneqq \sup_{\gamma \geq 0} \{ \gamma \ \text{s.t.}\ \forall\gamma' \in (0, \gamma), \ \sum_k \cL(\beta_k^{\gamma'}) < \infty \} $, which corresponds to the largest stepsize such that the iterates still converge for a given problem (even if not provably so).
+From \Cref{prop:magnitude_IB} we have that $\gamma_{\max} \leq \tilde{\gamma}_{\max}$.
+As we approach this upper bound on convergence $\gamma \to \Tilde{\gamma}_{\max}$, the sum $\sum_k \cL(\beta_k^\gamma)$ diverges.
+For such large stepsizes, the iterates of gradient descent tend to ``bounce'' and this regime is commonly referred to as the \textit{Edge of Stability}.
+In this regime, the convergence of the loss can be made arbitrarily slow due to these bouncing effects.
+As a consequence, as seen through \Cref{eq:gain_bound}, the magnitude of $\rm \Gain _\gamma$ can be become arbitrarily big as observed in \cref{fig:Gain} (left).
+In this regime, the recovered solution tends to dramatically differ from the gradient flow solution, as seen in \cref{fig:main_theorem}.